-U.S. jobless claims decline from five-month high
+U.S. jobless claims drop from five-month high

+LONDON A signal from the European Central Bank that it would slow its stimulus program from April next year spooked bond and money markets on Thursday and triggered a short sharp surge in the euro.

-WASHINGTON, The number of Americans filing for unemployment benefits fell from a five-month high last week, pointing to labor strength that underscores the economy's sustained momentum.
+WASHINGTON The number of Americans filing for unemployment benefits fell from a five-month high last week, pointing to labor strength that underscores the economy's sustained momentum.

+A tight labor market together with signs of a strengthening economy and steadily rising inflation will likely push the Federal Reserve to hike interest rates next week.

 Initial claims for state unemployment benefits dropped 10,000 to a seasonally adjusted 258,000 for the week ended Dec.
 3, the Labor Department said on Thursday.
 Claims for the prior week were unrevised.

-It was the 92nd straight week that claims were below 300,000, a threshold which is associated with a healthy labor market.
+It was the 92nd straight week that claims were below 300,000, a threshold associated with a healthy labor market.
 That is the longest stretch since 1970, when the labor market was much smaller.

+U.S. financial markets were largely unmoved by the data as investors focused on the European Central Bank's unexpected decision to cut its asset purchases starting in April.

+Prices for U.S. government debt were trading lower, while U.S. stock index futures were higher.
+The U.S. dollar was stronger against a basket of currencies.

-Economists polled by Reuters had forecast first-time applications for jobless benefits falling to 258,000 in the latest week.
+Last week's drop in first-time applications for jobless benefits was in line with economists' expectations.
 Claims hit a 43-year low in mid-November.

 Economists had dismissed the recent back-to-back increases in filings, which had pushed claims to a five-month high, as an aberration.
 Claims tend to be volatile around this time of the year because of different timings of the Thanksgiving holiday.